luckkmaxx/android_device_bq_Aquaris_E6/README.md

 # W.I.P

-Trying to adapt kingzone k1 turbo specs to Aquaris E5 FHD (similar MT6592 device) in order to build CM13 from source
+Trying to adapt kingzone k1 turbo specs to Aquaris E6 (similar MT6592 device) in order to build CM13 from source

 # Build